jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 A: I've never seen any one of those clients any healthier than anybody else out there.
 I don't have much credence to...

-Q: Jane Stewart went there.
+Q: James Stewart went there.

 Q: [unintelligible] bacterial infection in the vagina?